Universal credit: How to claim

 Book an interview

-The interview is with a work coach who will:
+The work coach will:

 - check your supporting information and ID

 You have to sign a 'claimant commitment'.
 This sets out what you must do to get your full universal credit payment each month.

 Make sure you arrange and attend your interview or your claim will be cancelled and you’ll have to re-apply.

 Last updated 02 Apr 2020 | © Shelter

 If you need to talk to someone, we’ll do our best to help